msaroufim/newblog/_drafts/2019-08-16-how-to-win-at-poker.md

 layout: default
 ---

+Robots won't be able to take cover unless they find a way to finance their efforts, they can do this via investing, war and gambling.
+Warfare is by far the most complex simulation cause it involves logistics, economics, politics and tactics.
+Investing

+At the very least they'll need wealth to buy 3D printers and chips to finance their expansion.

+So we'll focus on looking at a likely way that robots could quickly become rich, gambling by looking specifically at how to solve games like Poker.

 # How to win at Poker

 Poker is interesting because the randomness in the draws can be mitigated by a skillful player via deception.